TheSnowGuru/CSharpNinja-Python-NinjaTrader8-trading-api-connector-drag-n-drop/README.md

 [![Join our Discord](https://github.com/TheSnowGuru/PyTrader-python-mt4-mt5-trading-api-connector-drag-n-drop/blob/master/join.png)](https://discord.gg/wRMUNP8ERa)

-Check versions: PyNinjaTrader version _06 works with strategy version .06.
+Check versions: PyNinjaTrader

 # Python NinjaTrader 8 Connector
 Easier than ever before!
-Connecting NinjaTrader 8 with Python strategies using this simple drag and drop strategy has never been so easy!
+Connecting NinjaTrader 8 with Pythonic strategies using this simple drag and drop connector has never been so easy!
 A full & fast solution tested with real trading.
-Amazing capabilities like downloading bar data & creating a live feed for your strategies with 1 line of code.
+Amazing capabilities like downloading bar data & creating a live feed for your strategies with few line of code.
-Enjoy.

 ## Drag & Drop Python Connector for NinjaTrader 8
 ## Growing list of features: